 Detox hotlines are anonymous, so you do not have to disclose any personal or identifying information.
 The goal of a detox hotline is not to increase shame or guilt—it is to increase access to treatment.
 With that said, if you trying to find a local detox center or have questions about any of the following topics, a detox hotline would be a great resource for you:

 When Should I Call an Addiction Hotline Number?

 These people may believe that they could never benefit from calling a hotline, but in reality, anyone affected by addiction should consider calling, especially if you or your loved one is displaying signs or experiencing symptoms of addiction like:1,2

-- The substance is consumed at larger amounts for longer periods of time than planned or recommended.
+- The substance is consumed in larger amounts for longer periods of time than planned or recommended.